openpnp/openpnp/CharmHigh-CHMT36VA.md

 Using the Smoothie firmware is an irreversible operation.
 Once you flash it, there does not appear to be a way to go back to the stock firmware, so consider carefully if you want to do that.

-Matt has an [example OpenPnP configuration](https://github.com/mattthebaker/openpnp-config-chmt) that can help get you started.

-[This thread on the Desktop PnP list](https://groups.google.com/forum/#!msg/desktop-pick-and-place/qaoGrnM7pPw/-2k-5FBHCAAJ) contains a lot of good information for making everything work together.

 # Setup Guide

 The following can be used as a rough guide to getting OpenPnP working on your CHMT36VA.
 Reminder: **Installing Smoothie on the main board is a irreversible operation.
 Once you install Smoothie you will not be able to flash the stock firmware, and you will not be able to use the OEM software.**